rvega1204/starwars-challenge/README.md

-# Remix + Shadcn UI Football API Demo
+# Remix + Shadcn UI Football API Challenge

-This repository serves as a demonstration of setting up a project using Remix and Shadcn UI to interact with the Football-API.
+This repository serves as a demonstration of setting up the challenge project using Remix and Shadcn UI to interact with the Football-API.
 The project utilizes endpoints related to leagues, teams, and venues provided by the Football-API.

 ## Installation